Safe Adaptive-Sampling Control via Robust M-Step Hold Model Predictive Control: Introduction

 \section{Introduction}

-In robust model predictive control (MPC), real-world continuous-time constraints are formulated as discrete-time constraints subject to modeling uncertainty (\cite{bemporad2007robust}).
-Safety is achieved by ensuring robust ``recursive feasibility" of the MPC optimization problem, a guarantee that the formulated constraints will be robustly satisfiable at all future time steps when the system is in closed-loop with the MPC (\cite{ciocca2017strong, fleming2013regions}).
-One method of ensuring robust recursive feasibility of a closed-loop MPC is by utilizing robust control invariant sets (\cite{kerrigan2000robust, yu2010robust, rakovic2010parameterized, schafer2023scalable}).
-If the system state is inside a robust control invariant set, the MPC is guaranteed to have a solution that is \textit{(i)} feasible and \textit{(ii)} keeps the system within the robust control invariant set, for all modeled uncertainty realizations.
+In robust model predictive control (MPC), real-world continuous-time constraints are formulated as discrete-time constraints subject to modeled uncertainty (\cite{bemporad2007robust}).
+Safety is achieved by ensuring robust ``recursive feasibility" of the MPC optimization problem, a guarantee that formulated constraints are robustly satisfiable at all future time steps when the system is in closed-loop with the MPC (\cite{ciocca2017strong, fleming2013regions}).
+Robust recursive feasibility of a closed-loop MPC can be ensured by utilizing robust control invariant sets (\cite{kerrigan2000robust, yu2010robust, rakovic2010parameterized, schafer2023scalable}).
+If the system state is in a robust control invariant set, the MPC is guaranteed to have a solution that is \textit{(i)} feasible and \textit{(ii)} keeps the system within the robust control invariant set, for all modeled uncertainty realizations.
 Thus the task of ensuring robust closed-loop safety can be decomposed as first calculating robust control invariant sets and then designing a controller that ensures the system remains within the set.